pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ### Data Types

 Input parameters can be of the same data types permissable for an automation datastore class schema attribute.
-Some complex data types can be passed, for example the data type of **array** allows for comma-separated lists of values to be supplied, enclosed in brackets.
+Some complex data types can be passed, for example the data type of **array** allows for comma-separated lists of values to be supplied.
 Hashes can be encoded as strings (see [Passing Complex Data Types](#i4)).

 ![Passing Complex Data Types](images/screenshot7.png)

-When these two input parameters are referenced in a playbook, for example:
+Input parameters such as these can be examined from the playbook, for example:

 ``` yaml
   - debug: var=my_array